Twisted Pixel Games: Technology

 All of Twisted Pixel's games are powered by Beard, a proprietary engine to "self-proclaim" compete with Epic Games' Unreal Engine, just for fun.
-Content is developed with the company's proprietary Razor editor in conjunction with RAD Game Tools' Granny 3D animation toolset.
+Content was developed with the company's proprietary Razor editor in conjunction with RAD Game Tools' Granny 3D animation toolset.
 Razor can be adapted to develop in 3D or 2.5D configurations.
-Games are scripted using Lua, which allows the developers to share code between titles.
+Games were scripted using Lua, which allows the developers to share code between titles.